ShristiJalan/Ktinker-Calculator/README.md

  I have made this calculator for desktop purpose and its very easy to implement using Ktinker I am even thinking of designing this calculator with some bright colors which will look very differnt and unique from what we have in our systems.
+We can even enhance this project by adding more features to it, like Scientific Calculator